KatharineME/Recipe.how/asian_beef_stew.md

 ## Instructions

 Boil beef until scums form on top of the water.
-Strain a d pat dry.
+Strain and pat dry.

 Pan fry beef until slightly brown.
 Remove from pan.